 Grab a pint and some delicious food at The Old Crown, a pub that dates all the way back to 1368.
 Inside you’ll find its charming beams keeping the old pub in tact as well as cosy fireplaces and industrial brick walls.
 Not only is it Birmingham’s oldest pub, however, but we’d say its friendliest too.
-There is a large bar garden to sink a pint at when the weather is warm, plus you can also stay here for around £50 per night (following in the footsteps of Queen Elizabeth I of all people).
+There is a large bar garden to sink a pint at when the weather is warm, plus you can also stay the night for around £50 per night (following in the footsteps of Queen Elizabeth I of all people).
 Ideal if you plan on exploring all of Digbeth.

 8. Discover gorgeous antiques at Ridding & Wynn

 As you enter the courtyard at The Custard Factory you’ll find Ridding & Wynn, a store brimming with quirky and marvellous objects to decorate your home with.
 Weave your way through the antiques shop and you may just find the right piece of furniture or homeware to take your room from a six to a 10.
 And if you can’t get enough of antiques, why not head to Sobremesa?
 Here you can sip on cocktails, nibble at nachos and have a good catch-up, as well as find yourself surrounded by an array of antiques from Ridding & Wynn.

 9. Get a proper eyeful of colourful art

 Even if you’ve never been to Digbeth before, you’ll have probably seen it on Instagram.
 The crazy colourful pieces of street art is like catnip to Instagrammers.
 This recent Ozzy Osbourne mural is already a local favourite.
 But to get the most out of Digbeth’s street art, we recommend checking out this walking tour.
 For more art, you can also view exhibitions at Centrala Space, which exhibits work by Central and Eastern European artists, as well as hosting other events.